gavinkhung/julia-set-fractal/README.md

 # Julia-Set-Fratal
-A Julia Set renderer that is made with WebAssembly, Typescript, and HTML Canvas
+A Julia Set renderer, built with WebAssembly, Typescript, and HTML Canvas

 ## Serving the website locally
 ```bash